“What are the typical subdivision costs in WA?”

 You need to make sure that rainfall is properly directed to the street.
-You’ll do this by either extending the existing stormwater pipes, or installing new ones.
+You’ll do this by either extending the existing stormwater pipes or installing new ones.

-Cost will largely depend on the site, so you will need a specific quote for this task from a private plumber.
+The cost will largely depend on the site, so you will need a specific quote for this task from a private plumber.
 Budget about $2000 for a reasonably flat 1000m2 site.

 Be prepared to increase this amount for larger sites and be guided by your town planning and/or civil engineering consultants.